nginxinc/nginx-basics-workshops/Plus/labs/lab1/readme.md

    >If you encounter any errors during the Nginx Plus build process, or starting the containers, you must fix them before proceeding.
 The most common errors are related to the nginx-repo files missing or expired or invalid.

-1. Verify your `lab1-nginx-plus` container is up and running:
+1. Verify your `nginx-plus` container is up and running:

     ```bash
-    docker ps
+    docker ps | grep nginx-plus
     ```

     ```bash